Siteman houses the only Gamma Knife in eastern Missouri, and our patients come to us from all over the region.

 - Other conditions

 Our team is especially skilled at treating metastatic tumors in the brain.
-Individuals with metastatic tumors make up the largest percentage of our Gamma Knife patients.
+Individuals with metastatic tumors make up the largest percentage of our patients.

 When to consider Gamma Knife

 Your doctor may recommend Gamma Knife if your tumor is in a location that would be too risky for surgeons to reach.
 You may also wish to avoid neurosurgery, and its associated risks, if you are older or otherwise unable to tolerate surgery and recovery.
-In addition, you may be a good candidate for Gamma Knife if your tumor is smaller in size.
+In addition, you may be a good candidate for the procedure if your tumor is smaller in size.

-Gamma Knife is especially well suited for those who have to travel long distances to Siteman Cancer Center.
-Since the treatment can be completed in one session, or a few at most, patients don’t have to make time to travel back and forth or arrange a lengthy stay near our facility.
+The procedure is especially well suited for those who have to travel long distances to Siteman Cancer Center.
+Since treatment can be completed in one session, or a few at most, patients don’t have to make time to travel back and forth or arrange a lengthy stay near our facility.
 Instead, they can return to their hometowns after a short period in St. Louis.

 What happens during Gamma Knife treatment?

 During treatment, the patient’s head is kept perfectly still while radiation is beamed to the tumor.
 Doctors use either a titanium frame or a mesh mask to hold the patient’s head in place.
 Each device requires a different preparation process.